Python Basics

 nbStudent

-, it’s quite clear that it refers to the number of students.
+clearly refers to the number of students.

-Useful video: Explanation about Python 3 variables
+Useful video: Explanation of variables in Python 3

 Operators

-Arithmetic operators allow you to perform math operations.
-Common ones include addition (+), subtraction (-), multiplication (*), division (/), integer division (//), modulo (%), and exponentiation (**).
+Arithmetic operators perform mathematical operations.
+Common ones are: addition (+), subtraction (-), multiplication (*), division (/), integer division (//), modulo (%), and exponentiation (**).

 will be 0: